 - Date: Defaults to today.

 - Controlled Substance: Check this box to display the provider's DEA# on the printed prescription.
-Edit Provider Window
+Provider

 - Is Proc Required: Check this box to require an associated procedure when printing.
 Select a procedure from the dropdown.
 See Procedure Required on Prescription section below for setup.

 - Days of Supply: Required by some states.
 Enter the number of days this prescription will last.
+Can be a partial day if needed (e.g. 3.5).
 Also available as an output text field on Rx / Single Prescription Layout sheets.

 - Dosage Code: Only visible when EHR is turned on.